atlarge-research/opendc/frontend/README.md

 First, you need to have a Google OAuth client ID set up.
 Check the [documentation of the main OpenDC repo](https://github.com/atlarge-research/opendc) if you're not sure how to do this.
 Once you have such an ID, you need to set it as environment variable `REACT_APP_OAUTH_CLIENT_ID`.
 One way of doing this is to create an `.env` file with content `REACT_APP_OAUTH_CLIENT_ID=YOUR_ID` (`YOUR_ID` without quotes), in the root directory of this repo.

+Once you've set this variable, start the OpenDC `docker-compose` setup.
+See the root README for instructions on this.

-Once you've set this variable, you're ready to start the development server:
+Now, you're ready to start the development server:

 ```bash
 yarn start